Netflix/falcor/README.md

 ### Building the Virtual Model on the Server

-The reason that the server model is called "virtual" is that the server JSON Object typically does not exist in memory or on disk. *A Falcor virtual model is like a little application server hosted at a single URL.* Instead of matching URL paths, the virtual model router matches one or more paths through a a single JSON model.
+The reason that the server model is called "virtual" is that the server JSON Object typically does not exist in memory or on disk. *A Falcor virtual model is like a little application server hosted at a single URL.* Instead of matching URL paths, the virtual model router matches one or more paths through a single JSON model.
 The virtual model generates the requested subset of the JSON model on-demand by loading the data from one or more backend data stores.

 The following virtual model simulates a person model on the server: